Form 700 Filing Officer Duties

 Filing officers must notify all persons who fail to file a statement required by law in a timely manner.
 Notification may be made by telephone or in writing, including by e-mail.
 You may use this sample non-filer letter.
 A record of all telephone calls and correspondence should be saved.

 Filing officers are required to report apparent violations of the Act to the appropriate agency.
 An apparent violation exists if the filing officer knows or has reason to believe a statement contains material inaccuracies or omissions, or when a filer fails to file all or part of a statement after reasonable notice has been provided.

 To expedite an enforcement referral to the FPPC’s Enforcement Division, use the Electronic Complaint System.
 Two written notifications must be made before referring a case and can be added as attachments.
-Click here to see a short demonstration of the System.
+The FPPC has created a short video demonstration of the System.
 Remember to choose "Referral" and click "Submit" when finished filling out the information.